 - Company types (Sole proprietorship, Corporation)

 - Business registration number search

-If you have a F-2, 4, 5, 6 visa, you can register a business very easily.
-You just take your ID and lease agreement to the local tax office (in Korean: 세무서).
+If you have a F-2, 4, 5, 6 visa, you can register a business (sole proprietorship) very easily.
+You just take your ID and lease agreement to the local tax office (in Korean: 세무서), or do it online via Hometax.
 Follow the link to find a list of tax offices in Naver Maps.
 Depending on the type of business, you may have to bring additional documents, you may want to call the Seoul Global Center or tax office first.
 Below is a list of F visas.
 There are also many sub types of the F visas.

 - F-2 Resident (거주)

 - F-2-1: Awarded to the spouse of a Korean

 - F-2-2: A single-entry visa valid for 90 days or less issued to an underage foreign child of Korean national

 - F-2-3: Single-entry resident visa valid for one year or less issued to the spouse of a resident visa holder (F-5)

 - F-2-99: May be awarded upon fulfilment of additional requirements after 5 years on an E-2 visa

 - F-4-13: Former D or E visa holder